-You will usually encounter tyres ranging in size from 13 to 25 cm.
+You will usually encounter tires ranging in size from 13 to 25 cm.
 You can get these inflated or solid.

-When it comes to inflated tyres, these can pop just as car tyres do when they meet with road debris like glass or a sharp object.
+When it comes to inflated tires, these can pop just as car tires do when they meet with road debris like glass or a sharp object.

-The bigger the tyre, the more comfortable your ride.
-You will also want wider tyres if you have lots of cracks in the road, or a bumpy ride such as an old brick road to drive upon when you use your scooter.
+The bigger the tire, the more comfortable your ride.
+You will also want wider tires if you have lots of cracks in the road, or a bumpy ride such as an old brick road to drive upon when you use your scooter.

-On the other hand, a scooter with smaller wheels will be easier to manoeuvre along.
-If you are unsure, opt for inflated, mid-size tyres.
+On the other hand, a scooter with smaller wheels will be easier to maneuver along.
+If you are unsure, opt for inflated, mid-size tires.

 Electric Scooter Size Compacted Once Folded

 You have to be able to fold down your scooter and store it safely when you are not using it, especially if you live in an apartment, take your scooter to work, or just want to keep it away from people who might take it out for a joyride without your knowledge.